Ordered Patch Theory

 Bridge Postulate 5 (Unitary Covariant Noise): The environment noise over the mapped channel evaluates as a strictly unitarily covariant map: \mathcal{N}(U\rho U^\dagger) = U\,\mathcal{N}(\rho)\,U^\dagger.

-Theorem P-2c (Conditional Restricted Isometry): Given BP 4, BP 5, and BP 6, the classical coarse-graining algorithm maps successfully as the adjoint of a partial linear isometry.
-Proof approach: Exact QEC on the restricted code subspace (BP 4) provides general recoverability.
-Rather than asserting the dilation automatically enforces inner-product equivalency, BP 6 explicitly bridges the gap, postulating that the classical matrix identically translates as the quantum dilation’s trace component.
-Therefore, over the finite-dimensional code subspace, the classical map acts operationally as the adjoint of the target MERA isometry.
+Theorem P-2c (Conditional Restricted Isometry): Given BP 4 (approximate QEC in its relaxed form), BP 5, and BP 6 (bridge identification), the classical coarse-graining algorithm maps successfully as the adjoint of a partial linear isometry over the finite-dimensional code subspace, to within the O(\epsilon) tolerance of BP 4.
+Proof approach: Approximate QEC on the restricted code subspace (BP 4) provides general recoverability up to O(\epsilon).
+Rather than asserting the dilation automatically enforces inner-product equivalency, BP 6 explicitly bridges the gap by postulating that the classical matrix identically translates as the quantum dilation’s trace component.
+Therefore, over the finite-dimensional code subspace and within the bridge postulates BP 4–BP 6, the classical map acts operationally as the adjoint of the target MERA isometry.
+This is a structural-correspondence claim under the bridge postulates, not a derivation that OPT’s classical structure must satisfy them.

 §6.
 P-2d: Ryu-Takayanagi and Schmidt Rank